 An Open Letter to German President Steinmeier from Helga Zepp-LaRouche

 Nov.
 4, 2017 (EIRNS)—Helga Zepp-LaRouche wrote an open letter to German President Frank-Walter Steinmeier on Nov.
-4 (entitled "The Number of Refugees Worldwide Has Reached 66 million: Our Planet’s Next 50 Years") prompted by the speech that he had given two days earlier at the Singapore Management University.
+4 (titled "The Number of Refugees Worldwide Has Reached 66 million: Our Planet’s Next 50 Years") prompted by the speech that he had given two days earlier at the Singapore Management University.
 On that occasion, he mentioned a lecture series that six universities in Singapore are co-organizing called "Imagining the Next 50 Years," and then remarked:

 Her letter is posted to the website of the political party she heads in Germany, the Civil Rights Solidarity Movement (Bürgerrechtsbewegung Solidarität, BüSo).